3 Reasons You Should Never Go on a Diet

 The word "diet" often has a negative connotation, so many people prefer to say they are making a “lifestyle change.”
 But if your lifestyle change entails rigid food rules that invoke guilt when broken, you are probably on a diet, even if in disguise.
 And the truth is, the diet industry wants us to "fail" so that we will continue to purchase their products.
 When you jump on the latest fad bandwagon, you support a multi-billion dollar industry that profits by convincing us we are inherently flawed.

-Here, then, are 3 reasons you shouldn't go on another diet:
+Here, then, are three reasons you shouldn't go on another diet:

 1. Diets do not help you maintain weight loss long-term.